altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 "Is that really fine?
 He had already left home for such a long time."<br/>
 "What about you, Sir Regis?"<br/>
 Why is she asking again, is there any meaning behind this—— Regis thought.<br/>
-After he splitted up with Altina, the notification that was sent to his sister was… "Ah, was my killed in action notification sent to my sister!?"<br/>
+After he splitted up with Altina, the notification that was sent to his sister was…<br/>
+"Ah, was my killed in action notification sent to my sister!?"<br/>
 Clarisse nodded.<br/>
 Regis hugged his head.
 Did they sent her the body and personal effects too!?
-But they belonged to someone else!
+But they belonged to someone else!<br/>
 "Oh no… I never thought about putting the affairs of my death in order.
 No, did anyone send her the notice that this is a mistake?"<br/>
 "I wonder…?"<br/>
 "Well, the ones who send out bereavement notification… is the Ministry of Military Affairs, which has been dissolved!?"<br/>
 What about the pending jobs?
 The logistical supplies, promotions and assignment had been taken over by the First Army and the Généralissime Office.<br/>
-What about the cancelation of the bereavement notification!?
+What about the cancelation of the bereavement notification!?<br/>
 Regis broke out in cold sweat.<br/>
 "I-I will be lectured!
 I can’t do anything about the mistake, but I didn’t contact her for over a week even though I was fine!
 P-Paper… Pen..."<br/>
 "Over here, Sir Regis.
 Please calm down."<br/>